MrBoog/PreviousMrBoog.github.io/source/_posts/2017-01-10-symbolicating-crash-log.markdown

 categories: iOS
 ---

+When our App crashes, a crash report is created and stored on the device.
+But usually, we need to symbolicate the log before analyzing it.
+So here I write down the steps to symbolicate crash log.

 1. Create a new folder.
 Place our crash file and dSYM file in that folder:

     * myApp.crash